Package Leaflet: Information for the User

 Withdrawal symptoms:

 Side effects related to stopping treatment (withdrawal symptoms) are common, particularly if treatment is stopped abruptly (see section 3.
-If you stop taking Sertralina Tarbis Farma and section 4.
+If you stop taking Sertraline Tarbis Farma and section 4.
 Possible side effects).
-The risk of withdrawal symptoms depends on the duration of treatment, the dose, and the rate at which the dose is reduced.
+The risk of presenting withdrawal symptoms depends on the duration of treatment, the dose, and the rate at which the dose is reduced.
 Generally, these symptoms are mild or moderate.
 However, in some patients, they can be severe.
 These symptoms usually occur during the first few days after stopping treatment.
-In general, these symptoms usually resolve on their own and usually resolve within two weeks.
-In some patients, they may last longer (2-3 months or more).
-It is recommended that when stopping treatment with sertraline, the dose be gradually reduced over a period of several weeks or even months, and you should always agree with your doctor on the best way to stop treatment.
+In general, these symptoms usually resolve on their own and normally resolve within two weeks.
+In some patients, they can last longer (2-3 months or more).
+It is recommended that when stopping treatment with sertraline, the dose should be gradually reduced over a period of several weeks or even months, and you should always agree with your doctor on the best way to stop treatment.

 Sexual problems: